Gloria Stivic: Character overview

 Upon Michael's graduation, he and Gloria move to the neighboring rental property owned by former neighbor George Jefferson, where the Jeffersons reside between seasons 1 and 5.
 At that time Gloria becomes pregnant.
 She gives birth to a boy, Joey Stivic, and becomes a stay-at-home mother, while Michael begins his teaching career.
 The Stivics later move to Santa Barbara, California after Michael is offered a better paying associate professor's position at the University of California, Santa Barbara (UCSB).

-The Stivic marriage is tested after Gloria engages in an affair with Bud Kreeger, a college faculty colleague of her husband.
+The Stivics' marriage is tested after Gloria engages in an affair with Bud Kreeger, a college faculty colleague of Michael's.
 Gloria confesses this affair to her parents, while remaining silent about sleeping with him, during Archie and Edith's Christmas visit to California.

-Michael and Gloria are later arrested for engaging in a nude protest at a proposed nuclear power plant site.
+Michael is later arrested for engaging in a nude protest at a proposed nuclear power plant site.
 This costs Michael his well-paid job at UCSB and leaves the Stivics cash-strapped.
-Eventually, Michael abandons his wife and son to join a commune with one of his students, betraying a promise he makes to Archie before leaving for California that he will always take care of Gloria and Joey.
+By February 1982, Michael abandons his wife and son to join a commune with one of his students, betraying a promise he makes to Archie before leaving for California that he will always take care of Gloria and Joey.

 Struthers continued playing the character of Gloria Bunker in guest appearances on Archie Bunker's Place and on the 1982–1983 related series Gloria, in which she is divorced from Michael and finds employment in an upstate New York veterinarian's office.
 In this series, she is working towards becoming a fully qualified veterinarian's assistant while raising Joey as a single mother.
 Over the course of the show, she becomes romantically involved with Clark V. Uhley, Jr., another assistant in the same practice.

+Sally Struthers view on character

+According to Sally Struthers, Gloria was presented as the "fourth banana" compared to the other three lead All In The Family characters.
+Despite speaking fondly of All In The Family as a show, and continuing to play Gloria, Struthers revealed in January 2025 that she actually "wasn't a huge fan" of All in The Family creator Norman Lear, who she alleged treated her negatively, and had in fact sued, though unsuccessfully, to leave the show in 1975.
+Even before this revelation, Struthers was openly critical of how she regarded Gloria to be static.
+Struthers described only the time between the sixth and eighth seasons of All in The Family, which aired from 1975 to 1978 and which occurred after her lawsuit, as "the most fun" she had playing the character, though she still desired to quit playing Gloria at the time she left the show in 1978.